cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/overview.md

 ### Actor IDs

-Each actor within a trial is assigned an actor ID. actor IDs are assigned deterministically from their order of instantiation within the `cogment.yaml` file, starting from 0.
+Each actor within a trial is assigned an actor ID.
+Actor IDs are assigned deterministically from their order of instantiation within the `cogment.yaml` file, starting from 0.